Greece or Spain: How to Choose the Right Destination for You

 A critical factor in deciding which one to travel to, Greece or Spain, is the cost of your vacation.
 When comparing Spain and Greece, which is the cheaper destination?

-We can state that there isn’t much difference between Greece and Spain regarding costs.
+We can say there isn’t much difference between Greece and Spain in terms of costs.
 Accommodation, food, and transportation costs are pretty much the same in both countries, with Spain being a little more affordable than Greece during the peak of the tourist season.

 What really changes it all is where in Greece or Spain you will travel to.
 Santorini is consistently more expensive than other Greek islands, while a trip to Barcelona will cost you more than a city break in, let’s say, Valencia.

-On the other hand, if relaxing at the beach is your main goal while in Greece, your vacation will be affordable since there are countless free beaches you can spend as much time on as you wish without spending a euro.
+On the other hand, if relaxing at the beach is your primary goal while in Greece, your vacation will be affordable, since there are countless free beaches where you can spend as much time as you wish without spending a euro.

 Must-See Historical Places In Greece